danielkagemann/house-compare/README.md

 # house-compare

-This is a small project to compare different houses (from idealista) and show them enxt to each other.
-Sorting can be changed by dropdown.
+This is a private project to collect favorite real estates to be able to compare them.
+You can add as many real estates you want and also entering the data is done half-automatic or completely manually.

-Because websites do not like webcrawling, I decided to add new data by using pasted HTML source.
-I tried different things for crawling but captcha hits hard and could not get it done in less effort (tried puppeteer, playwright).
+Because websites do not like webcrawling, there is a half-automatic import for idealista links by using pasted HTML source.
+I tried different things for crawling but captcha hits hard and could not get it done in less effort (tried puppeteer, playwright, proxy, ...).

+## ideas for future implementations

+- add translation of description possibility
+- edit some attributes later
+- share links via datenkommo.de
+- add personal notes
+- show map on compare
+- show map when entering location
+- native language filtgering via input line (maybe use panel)
+- show preview in overview

 ## features

 - set real estate data manually or from idealista html
-- filter options to show/hide attributes
-- sorting possibility (ascending/descending) for attributes
 - redirect to google map
 - export and import of data
 - storage in browser
 - add starting point to calculate distance (air)

-## some additional ideas to think about

-- missing or invalid image
-- correct location

 ## Some insights